harilvfs/i3wmdotfiles/README.md

     <img src="https://github.com/aayushx402/i3-CatDotfiles/blob/main/preview%20images/2024-08-07_22-18.png" alt="screenshot" style="display:inline-block; width:49%;">
 </p>

+### Config File Overview

+- [fastfetch-png](https://github.com/aayushx402/i3-CatDotfiles/tree/main/fastfetch-png) - This config file includes additional PNGs.
+Please note that image rendering is not supported in Alacritty, so it's recommended to use Kitty instead.
+- [fastfetch] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/fastfetch) - This is the normal config, by the way.
+You can use it with Alacritty too.
+- [i3-i3status] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3-i3status) - This is the i3 config file, including the i3 status config.
+- [i3-polybar] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3-polybar) - This is the i3 config file, including the polybar config.
+- [i3status-nord] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3status-nord) - This is the i3status with nordic theme.
+- [i3status-normal] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/i3status-normal) - This is the normal i3status config.
+- [rofi-catppuccin] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/rofi-catppuccin) - This is the config file of rofi with catppuccin theme.
+- [rofi-nordic] (https://github.com/aayushx402/i3-CatDotfiles/tree/main/rofi-nordic) - This is the rofi config with nordic theme. https://github.com/aayushx402/i3-CatDotfiles/tree/main/rofi) - This is the rofi normal config.

 > [!IMPORTANT]
 > Note that the keybindings are based on my personal uses, so remember to change them after installation.